NeonGeckoCom/neon-diana-utils/README.md

 8. After Microk8s is running, use `microk8s kubectl create token default` to create a Microk8s token.

-9. In the new terminal window, use `microk8s kubectl port-forward -n kube-system service/kubernetes-dashboard 1443:443` to forward the dashboard port.
+9. Use `microk8s kubectl port-forward -n kube-system service/kubernetes-dashboard 1443:443` to forward the dashboard port.

 You can now access your Kubernetes dashboard in a browser at https://localhost:1443/ using the token you created in step 2.

 10. The process in this terminal needs to keep running.
-Either background the process, or leave this terminal window open and open a new terminal window to continue working.
+Either background the process, or leave this terminal window open and open a new terminal window and activate the virtual environment in it (. venv/bin/activate) to continue working.

 ### Set Up DNS